TZstatsADS/fall2017-project1-budingtanke/doc/README.md

 # Project:
 ### Doc folder

 The doc directory contains the report or presentation files.

-It can have subfolders.
+"Proj1_HanLin.Rmd" is the final rmd file.
+"Proj1_HanLin.html" is the final report with code and visualization.